 A VIRTUAL ART OF HEALING PROJECT

-Sponsored in part by AdventHealth, Art of Healing is a FREE outreach program we offer monthly to anyone in a medical situation, caregiver, healthcare worker, survivor or person in need of reflective time.
+Sponsored in part by AdventHealth, our free Art of Healing outreach is offered to anyone in a medical situation, caregiver, healthcare worker, survivor or person in need of reflective time.

 Please join us for a virtual Art of Healing workshop and make a Woven Circle.
 Learn the weaving technique to create this piece of artwork, and delve into circle symbolism and how your woven circle can be a metaphor for the ups and downs of life and used as a meditation tool.

 This project is good for all skill levels!
-Get your step-by-step instructions by watching the video tutorial, which will premiere online at 10:30 a.m.
-Thursday, May 27.
+Get your step-by-step instructions by watching the video tutorial.

 - X-Acto knife